triblatron/dagui/README.md

   * define interface to generate text
   * define interface to rasterise SVG
   * they might be the same
-  * rasterising text is required of the Integration
+  * rasterising text is supported using freetype and pango

 ## Tips
 * SWIG xml mode works only if we %define NFE_API %enddef, otherwise it just generaates code tags instead of the parse tree.